 It’s critical to recognize this difference in scope, as some of the core principles of each approach could be completely incompatible if applied at the same scope.
 For example:

 So, in summary, SOA has an enterprise scope and looks at how integration occurs between applications.
 Microservice architecture has an application scope, dealing with how the internals of an application are built.
-This is a relatively swift explanation of a much more complex debate, which is thoroughly explored in a separate article, but it provides the key concepts we need here.
+This is a relatively swift explanation of a much more complex debate, but it provides the key concepts we need here.

 So if it makes sense to build applications in a more granular fashion, why couldn’t you apply this idea to integration, too?
 You could break up the enterprise-wide centralized ESB component into smaller, more manageable, and dedicated components.
 Perhaps you could go so far as to have one integration runtime for each interface you expose.